preventicus/pcore/README.md

 The basic idea behind compressing a sequence of unix timestamps is to group all timestamps that have a constant interval between them into sections.

-For each section, only the first timestamp needs to be stored in full stored in first_unix_timestamp_ms.
+For each section, only the first timestamp needs to be stored in full under first_unix_timestamp_ms.
 Since the time differences between consecutive timestamps within a section are equal by definition, this interval stored in inner_sections_durations_ms only needs to be stored once per section.
 If a section contains only a single timestamp, its inner section duration